Neon Genesis Evangelion (manga): Reception

 With the success of the anime, the manga has also become a commercial success; the first 10 volumes have sold over 15 million copies, and the 11th volume reached #1 on the Tohan charts, taking the total to over 17 million.
 In particular, as the manga drew closer to its conclusion, attention surrounding it reached new heights, with the 11th volume staying on top of the Japanese Comic Ranking charts for 4 straight weeks, a remarkable achievement even for a long-running series.
 It won the 1996 Comicker fan manga poll.
 Volume 12 opened at #1 on Oricon's manga rankings and has sold over 600,000 copies.
-The manga sold 25 million copies in Japan.
+The manga sold 25 million copies.